Effective Date: January 09, 2020

 - Custom User Identifier: a feature which allows Customers to track End User Identifier by an available HTML element, variable or cookie.

-- Adaptive Element Recognition: a feature that improves element recognition accuracy over time, which on rare occasions may capture a page snapshot and screenshot in order to automatically correct the element recognition.
+- Adaptive Element Recognition: a feature that improves element recognition accuracy over time, which when using capture in the editor component of the service and in rare occasions may capture a page snapshot and/or a screenshot in order to correct the element recognition.

 WalkMe is not aware of the nature of the information collected through the Special Features.
 Such information may include Personal Information about an individual’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership (or non-membership), physical or mental health or condition, criminal offences, or related proceedings or any other data considered as sensitive under applicable law (“Sensitive Information“)